Sean Scully: Geometric Abstraction: 1982–present

 In 1982 Scully began to work with the gallerist David McKee, an important relationship that lasted for a decade.
 During the summer of that year, Scully started producing small multi-panel works on found pieces of wood while staying in Montauk at the Edward Albee artist's colony.
 These works were titled Ridge, Plum, and Bear after the islands that surround Long Island.
-He also began applying a combination of rigid geometry and expressive texture and color to larger paintings that year.
+He also began applying a combination of rigid geometry and expressive texture and colour to larger paintings that year.
 A prime example of this was Heart of Darkness, inspired by the 1899 novella of the same name.
 Scully began collaborating with Mohammad O. Khalil in 1983, this was the first time he had collaborated with a printmaker and was the start of a career-long commitment to printmaking.
+That same year, Scully was awarded a Guggenheim Fellowship for Fine Arts.

 In 1984, the Museum of Modern Art included Scully in their International Survey of Recent Painting and Sculpture.
 The following year Scully's first American solo museum exhibition was held at the Museum of Art, Carnegie Institute in 1985, and traveled to the Museum of Fine Arts, Boston.
 Other major museums also began to acquire Scully's large-scale paintings, despite the dominant trend of the time tending towards Postmodernism.
 Scully's paintings from this period are heavy and physical in terms of both size and aesthetic, and make use of large-scale stretchers.

 By 1987, Scully's work became less complex, flatter and smaller in scale, and began to include lighter color palettes beginning with Pale Fire in 1988.
-The same year, while experimenting with watercolors on a beach in Mexico, Scully created the first image that would become an extended meditation on architecture and light with the Wall of Light series.
-In 1989 the Whitechapel Gallery in London held a solo exhibition for Scully, which then traveled to Palacio Velázquez in Madrid and to the Städtische Galerie im Lenbachhaus in Munich.
+The same year, while experimenting with watercolours on a beach in Mexico, Scully created the first image that would become an extended meditation on architecture and light with the Wall of Light series.
+In 1989 the Whitechapel Gallery in London held a solo exhibition for Scully, which then travelled to Palacio Velázquez in Madrid and to the Städtische Galerie im Lenbachhaus in Munich.
 These were Scully's first solo exhibitions in mainland Europe.
 The art critic Robert Hughes' 1989 piece for TIME magazine cemented Scully's increasing reputation.